luisvalesilva/random_forests/README.md

 # Random Forests
-Notebook study on decision trees and the random forest ML algorithm.
+Study on decision trees and the random forest ML algorithm.
+See [Jupyter Notebook file](random_forests.ipynb).

 ## License